Policy as code

 match if count(reason) != 0

 # Whether to evaluate this package at all.
-Skips local packages unless `include_local_packages` is enabled.
+Skips cached packages unless

 _should_evaluate if {